Dynamiccode28/Dynamiccode28/README.md

 # Hello, I'm Adarsh 👋

 ## About Me
 I'm a Computer Engineering student passionate about Tech and Innovations.
-I like tostudy diiferent technologies and their real life application.
+I like to study diiferent technologies and their real life application.

 ## Skills
 - C++